MUzzell/ptpchat/PROTOCOL.md

 ###Verbs

-1. HELLO
+*.
+HELLO
- * This is the initial message that is sent when the client becomes active to the target broker server.
-Its purpose is to notify the broker that it is online and available for communication.
+ * This is the initial message that is sent when the client becomes active to the target machine.
+Its purpose is to notify the target that it is online and available for communication.
+This message should be sent periodically to other known machines that it is still active.
-2. ACK
+*.
+ACK
  * Sent after all messages, used to notify that a message has been received correctly.
-4. JOIN
+*.
+JOIN
+ * Sent to a target machine to join a channel
-5. CHANNEL
+*.
+CHANNEL
+ * (might remove)
-6. LEAVE
+*.
+LEAVE
-7. GETCERTIFICATE
+ * Sent to all mebers of a channel that the sending user is leaving the channel *.
+GETCERTIFICATE
-8. CERTIFICATE
+*.
+CERTIFICATE
-9. GETKEY
+*.
+GETKEY
-10. KEY
+*.
+KEY
-11. MESSAGE
+*.
+MESSAGE
+*.
+RELAY

 [1]: https://tools.ietf.org/html/draft-strauss-p2p-chat-08